 Similar to a DataBar Truncated, when omnidirectional scanning is not required, a DataBar Stacked barcode can be used in lieu of DataBar Stacked Omnidirectional.
 DataBar Stacked is not quite as simple as reducing the height of the rows as was the case with DataBar Truncated:

-DataBar Limited also uses a complex data representation scheme with the barcode broken in 5 segments:
+DataBar Limited also uses a complex data representation scheme with the barcode broken into 5 segments:

 The data characters are each 26 modules wide, while the check character is 18 modules wide: